philipjc/book_search/README.md

-Search movies using the OMDB API
+Search books using the Google books API.